Provisional-testing/testerpyo/README.md

 # testerforpyophidia

-This repo aims to test the pyophida additions of sqaaas
+This repo aims to test the pyophida additions of sqaaas.
+Testing api